DataDog/hiring-engineers/answers.md

   NOTIFICATION: `my_metric` produced no data in the past 10 minutes.
   @siobhan.p.mahoney@gmail.com
   __{{/is_no_data}}__
 -----

 > _When this monitor sends you an email notification, take a screenshot of the email that it sends you._

 <a href='./images/3.02-my_metric-monitor-alert-notification-email.jpeg'><img src="images/3.02-my_metric-monitor-alert-notification-email.jpeg" width="500" alt="datadog.yaml-tag-code"></a>

-Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:

-One that silences it from 7pm to 9am daily on M-F,
-And one that silences it all day on Sat-Sun.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.